Vlad15lav/computer-graphics/README.md

 The program finds: number of vertices and faces, max and min values of (x, y, z) and the surface area.</br>
 ![](/NotationObj/teapot.png)
 ## Algorithm Bresenham
-Drawing of a teapot using the algorithm Bresenham.
+Drawing of the teapot using the algorithm Bresenham.
 </br>
 ![](/Bresenham/teapot.png)
 ## Animation gif